top of page

 Upcoming Projects (we hope...)

-We have got all kinds of great stuff lined up for 2023!
-We're still waiting to hear back on whether or not we'll be getting approved for the funding that we need, but if we are approved, here are some of the cool projects we've got lined up!
+We have all kinds of great stuff lined up for 2026!
+We're still waiting to hear whether or not we'll be getting approved for the funding that we need, but if we are approved, here are some of the cool projects we've got lined up!

-We've also got some plans to clear a few more walls of buckthorn at Chippewa Nature Center by use of forestry mowing, similar to our big project there at the start of 2022.
-We're also hoping to help out on a few projects for Midland and Gladwin Road Commissions.
+We're also hoping to help out on a project for Midland County Road Commissions.
 There's always more work to be done and if it doesn't happen on this most recent round of funding requests, we'll be sure to keep at it until we get it done!

 Current or Previous Projects